 This system is historic, back to an era when biomedical research was a fraction of the size it is today, and journal Editors were typically active scientists.
 The community was small.
 But as science rapidly expanded in the 90s, so did scientific publishing, and soon editors became professional editors, with some never running a lab or research program.
 Then, came the digital revolution, and journals were no longer being read on paper and the pipeline to publish increased exponentially.”

 Kenya moves towards dictatorship.“In the space of just one week, a Kenyan government that proclaims itself a rule-of-law government has repeatedly defied nearly a dozen court orders in an alarming descent toward authoritarianism.
-When the Kenyan Supreme Court annulled Kenyatta’s reelection in a landmark ruling last year, he and called the chief justice and his judges “crooks.”
+When the Kenyan Supreme Court annulled Kenyatta’s reelection in a landmark ruling last year, he promised to “revisit” the judiciary and called the chief justice and his judges “crooks.”
 “There is a problem, and we must fix it.
 Going forward we must fix it,” he said shortly after the court’s judgment that a new election would have to be held within 60 days.
-A few days later, the vice chair of the president’s party, who is widely believed to be a close ally of Kenyatta, on national television.
+A few days later, the vice chair of the president’s party, who is widely believed to be a close ally of Kenyatta, openly advocated for a benevolent dictatorship on national television.
 “What this country needs now is a benevolent dictator.
 People have been too soft so that things have gone rogue,” David Murathe told KTN News.
 “You find places like Rwanda are very stable, Uganda is very stable,” he said, quoting two East African nations with notoriously limited space for dissent.

 The shameless disregard for the court process, switching off private media outlets, and intimidation of opposition politicians and journalists all build on the intolerance for criticism that characterized Kenyatta’s first term.
 It began with the vilification of civil society as an “evil society” by senior aides to the president and surrogates on broadcast talk shows until “activist”’ all but became a slur in Kenya.
 Even as the government borrowed more and more from the West and took in billions of dollars in aid, it accused human rights groups and opposition leaders of being agents of imperialism hellbent on reestablishing colonialism.
 This is the same administration that is now using colonial laws that Kenyatta’s father, Jomo Kenyatta, the first president of a newly independent Kenya, conveniently left in place to cement his own rule.
 It feels like we’re back to the dark era of Daniel arap Moi, who ruled Kenya with an iron fist for 24 years and is also the political mentor of the current president.”